vrandall66/front-end-submissions-public/1703/mod-4/jet-fuel/justyna-field.md

 ## Specification Adherence

-**20 points**: There are two features missing from the base expectations that make the application feel incomplete or hard to use.
+**40 points**: There is one feature missing from the base expectations that make the application feel incomplete or hard to use.

 ## User Interface